shaack/bootstrap-input-spinner/README.md

 ### Script
 It is a jQuery plugin.
-Enable the InputSpinner for all inputs with `type='number'` with the following script.
+So, enable the InputSpinner for all inputs with `type='number'` with the following script.

 ```html
 <script src="./src/bootstrap-input-spinner.js"></script>